GreptimeTeam/docs/docs/nightly/en/user-guide/operations/disaster-recovery/overview.md

 # Overview

-GreptimeDB is a distributed database that is designed to tolerate in a disaster.
+GreptimeDB is a distributed database designed to withstand disasters.
 It provides different solutions for disaster recovery (DR).

 ## Basic Concepts